KarakuriAgent/karakuri_agent_core/README.md

 ### Using Docker Compose

-If you have `compose.yml` at the project root, you can start both the server and the web client with Docker Compose.
+If you have `compose.yml` at the project root, you can start the server with Docker Compose.

 ```bash
 docker compose up